-(Circulated, May 4, 2002) (Revised 2008; Revised 2018, Revised 2022)
+(Circulated, May 4, 2002)

+(Revised 2008; Revised 2018, Revised 2022, Revised 2025)

 The elections of the Inter-Regional Society of Jungian Analysts are staggered.
-The members of the Ethics Committee Chair and members and the Ethics Appeals Committee Chair and members are elected during the Fall Business Meetings of odd-numbered years.
-The Director of Training and the Director of Admissions is also elected at this time.
+The Ethics Committee Chair and members and the Ethics Appeals Committee members (who elect their own chair) are elected during the Fall Business Meetings of odd-numbered years.
 Training Committee members, Admissions Committee members, the Nominations Committee Chair and members and the Membership Committee Chair and members are elected during the Fall Business Meetings of even-numbered years.